kurtosis-tech/kurtosis/cli/README.md

 * Run `internal_testsuites/golang/scripts/build.sh` to run only `golang` tests.
 Replace `golang` with `typescript` to run typescript tests.
 * Run `internal_testsuites/golang/scripts/build.sh minikube` to build golang test suites against Kubernetes.
 Replace `golang` with `typescript` to run typescript tests against kubernetes

 Launching the built `cli` before running the tests is recommended as it pulls the latest `kurtosis-engine` if you need one.

+Developers should be able to run and debug tests within Goland in both `typescript` and `golang` just click the play button on the single test you'd like to run.

 Debugging User Issues
 ---------------------